abilandz/PH8124/Lecture_2/Lecture_2.md

 test 2
 CTRL+d
 ```
 The operator ```>>``` appends the text at the end of an already existing file.
 If we would have used ```>``` to redirect the new content to the already existing file, that file would be overwritten with this new content --- use ```>``` in such a context with great care!
 This, however, also implies that the above **cat** construct is rather limited, as it can be used either to write a new file from scratch or to append new content at the very end of an already existing file.
 But what if we want to edit the already existing content in the file?

 For that sake, we need to use some simple editor which can be run in the terminal (i.e. without graphics).
 One such, wide-spread, open-source, editor is **nano**, which includes only the bare minimum of functionality needed to edit documents, making it very simple to use.
 In addition,  syntax coloring is available for most of the programming languages.
 Now as an exercise, let us edit the content of already existing non-empty file ```someFile.txt``` from previous **cat** example.

 ```linux
 nano someFile.txt
 ```
-Now you are in the **nano** wonderland, not any longer in the shell.
+Now you are in the **nano** wonderland, not any longer in the **Bash** shell.
 This means that the commands you type now and all keyboard strokes are interpreted differently.
 After you have edited some existing text or wrote something new, simply in **nano** press ```CTRL+o``` (to write out into the physical file ```someFile.txt``` what you have edited so far in the editor --- this is the same thing as saving, just jargon is different...).
 When you are done with editing, press ```CTRL+x``` to exit **nano**, and get back to the terminal.
-Of course, usage of **nano** is not mandatory to edit files, and for large files it is very inconvenient, but there are two nice things about **nano** which shouldn't be underestimated --- it is always available on basically all **Linux** distributions, and it can be run in the terminal (this becomes very relevant when connecting and working remotely on some computer!).
+Of course, usage of **nano** is not mandatory to edit files, and for large files it is very inconvenient, but there are two nice things about **nano** which shouldn't be underestimated --- it is always available on basically all **Linux** distributions, and it can be run in the terminal (this becomes very relevant when connecting and working remotely on some computer, where access to graphics by default is not enabled!).

-We have already seen how to define your own aliases and variables, but we did not stress out one important point: Their lifetime  is limited to the duration of terminal session in which you have defined them.
-In any new terminal you launch, their definitions are not known.
-But there is own important thing which happens behind the scene each time you launch a new terminal, and before you can start typing anything: **Bash** reads automatically some configuration files end executes line-by-line whatever is being set in them.
-There are bunch of configuration files which **Bash** might read when you launch a new terminal, and the order and precedence of their reading matters.
-We will cover these technicalities later, but in the most cases of interest, it suffices to know that you need to edit the **Bash** configuration file called ```.bashrc```.
+We have already seen how to define your own aliases and variables and we already stressed out one important point: Their lifetime is limited to the duration of terminal session in which you have defined them.
+In any new terminal you start, their definitions are not known.
+But there is own important thing which happens behind the scene each time you start a new terminal, and before you can start typing anything: **Bash** reads automatically some configuration files end executes line-by-line whatever is being set in them.
+There are bunch of configuration files which **Bash** might read when you open a new terminal, and the order and precedence of their reading matters.
+In the most cases of interest, it suffices to know that you need to edit the **Bash** configuration file called ```.bashrc```.
 This file must be stored directly in your home directory (if it's stored somewhere else **Bash** will not read it by default).
-In order to stress that out, typically we refer to this important configuration file with ```~/.bashrc```, where special character ```~``` (tilde) is the shortcut for the absolute path to your home directory.
-As an example, please execute:
+In order to highlight that, typically we refer to this important configuration file with ```~/.bashrc```, where the special character ```~``` (tilde) is the shortcut for the absolute path to your home directory.
+As an example, execute:

 ```bash
 echo ~